thetillhoff/webscan/README.md

 - For packages that have "global" variables / arguments, use Context (called "engine" in this project) as well.
 - While making this tool available from commandline with the frameworks cobra and viper, I also
 - WASM doesn't work in this case, because the http package isn't available there.

+Check readme of thetillhoff.de (accessibility, other features, plus caddyfile, ...